University-of-Manitoba-Computer-Science/tools-n-techniques/topic01/topic-5.md

 ::: example

-I am an instructor in the Department of Computer Science at the University of Manitoba.
+I (me, Franklin) am an instructor in the Department of Computer Science at the University of Manitoba.
 My academic life revolves around academic years, terms, and courses.
 I usually want to be able to find information about a specific course very quickly, so course numbers are the highest level in my organizational structure.

 My general strategy for organizing my files looks like this: